frederic-perez/AmE-dictionary/data/dictionary.md

 __Cincy__ _n_ _informal_ Clipping of Cincinnati.
 __cinder__
 __cinder-block town__
-__Cinderella__ _n_ One that unexpectedly achieves recognition or success after a period of obscurity and neglect.
+__Cinderella__ _n_ :two: /sin-duh-rel-uh/ __5__ A person or thing that achieves unexpected or sudden success or recognition, especially after obscurity, neglect, or misery (often used attributively): _Which team will find themselves the Cinderella of this year’s college basketball season?_
 __cine__ _n_ :mega:
 __cinephile__ _n_ :mega:
 __cineplex__ _n_ _Sequels ruled the cineplex this weekend._